influxdata/telegraf/plugins/parsers/avro/README.md

 ## Metrics

 One metric is created for each message.
-The type of the field is automatically determined based on schema.
+The type of each field is automatically determined based on the schema.